 Pre-Fetching, Caching, or Storage of Content

-Applications using the Google Places API Web Service are bound by the Google Maps APIs Terms of Service.
+Applications using the Google Places API Web Service are bound by the the Google Maps APIs Terms of Service.
 Section 10.5.d of the terms states that you must not pre-fetch, cache, index, or store any Content except under the limited conditions stated in the terms.

 Note that the place ID, used to uniquely identify a place, is exempt from

 the caching restriction.
 You can therefore store place ID values indefinitely.